alsdudrla10/DG/README.md

 |Backbone-G++|1.94|1.34|

 Note that we use LSGM of Cifar-10 backbone, and Soft-Truncation for CelebA64 backbone.
+See [https://github.com/alsdudrla10/DG_imagenet](https://github.com/alsdudrla10/DG_imagenet) for the results and released code on ImageNet256.

 ### Samples from unconditional Cifar-10
 ![Teaser image](./figures/Figure3.PNG)